-Students and faculty advisors work together with the Registrar and the Coordinator of Academic Advising in arranging an orderly program of study leading toward graduation since the close monitoring of students' progress is an important goal of Montreat College.
+Students and faculty advisors work together with the Director of the Office of Records and Registration and the Assistant Director of the Office of Records and Registration for Database Audits and Advising in arranging an orderly program of study leading toward graduation since the close monitoring of students' progress is an important goal of Montreat College.
 However, it remains the student's responsibility to become familiar with and to fulfill all degree requirements.